-Figure.\ref{3}.a presents the bifurcation diagram of the neuronal activity as a function of the external frequency $\omega$, along with the corresponding largest Lyapunov exponent $\lambda_{\max}$. it is depicted that by changing the angular frequency $w$, neurons present different regime(periodic, multi-periodic and chaotic).
-In fact, for lower values of $\omega$, the neuronal response remains periodic, as indicated by the distinct branches in the bifurcation plot and the non-positive Lyapunov exponents.
+Figure\ref{3}.a presents the bifurcation diagram of neuronal activity as a function of external frequency $\omega$, along with the corresponding largest Lyapunov exponent $\lambda_{\max}$.
+It is depicted that by changing the angular frequency $\omega$, neurons present different regime(periodic, multi-periodic and chaotic).
+In fact, for lower values of $\omega$, the neuronal response remains periodic, as indicated by the distinct branches in the bifurcation graph and the non positive Lyapunov exponents.
 However, as $\omega$ increases, complex bifurcations emerge, leading to chaotic dynamics characterized by positive values of $\lambda_{\max}$.
-Fig.\ref{3}.b shows the interspike interval (ISI) distribution as a function of $\omega$.
-For small values of $\omega$, ISI values are large and highly variable, indicating slow periodic or bursting activity.
-As $\omega$ increases, the ISI decreases, reflecting an increase in firing frequency.
-Around the transition points observed in the bifurcation diagram, fluctuations in ISI are evident, suggesting a transition from periodic to chaotic or irregular bursting behavior.
+Fig.\ref{3}.b shows the distribution of the interspikes interval $(ISI)$ as a function of $\omega$.
+For small values of $\omega$, the values of $ISI$ are large and highly variable, indicating slow periodic or bursting activity.
+As $\omega$ increases, $ISI$ decreases, reflecting an increase in firing frequency.
+Around the transition points observed in the bifurcation diagram, fluctuations in $ISI$ are evident, suggesting a transition from periodic to chaotic or irregular bursting behavior.

-\quad The evolution of the neuronal firing over time under different angular frequency is presented in Fig.\ref{4}.
-The result shown that the firing mode is affected by the angular frequency of the external stimulus source with a fixed amplitude.
-Then appropriated external stimulus can effectively change firing dynamic or the excitability of the neuron.
+\quad The evolution of neuronal firing over time at different angular frequencies is presented in Fig.\ref{4}.
+The result shows that the firing mode is affected by the angular frequency of the external stimulus source with fixed amplitude.
+Then, the appropriate external stimulus can effectively change the firing dynamic or the excitability of the neuron.